-In addition to a comfy chair, there are two things in your home office that deserve a splurge: get a high-quality mouse and a keyboard to die for.
+In addition to a comfy chair, two things in your home office deserve a splurge: get a high-quality mouse and a keyboard to die for.
 They’re the workhorses of your home office and are worth the extra expense.

 Most remote work comes with at least a few virtual meetings.
 This situation is especially true when you’re hunting for a new job via a Skype interview, or if you work as a freelancer who meets with clients.
 You’ll get a ton of mileage out of a reliable webcam and a quality microphone as well as a small set of speakers.

 Getting the right tools for your trade also doesn’t have to be expensive.
 Most laptops now come standard with webcams, and you should always check with your employer to see if the cost of additional equipment can be reimbursed.

 So far, we’ve focused on functionality, but let’s not ignore one of the perks of remote work.
 Your home office should create a sense of comfort, either with casual seating, cozy throws, or little conveniences like a hot pot on standby.
 You’ll spend most of your day in this workspace, so think about making it somewhere you’d want to relax.

 Whether it’s surrounding yourself with your favorite books or adorable polka dot teacups, you do you.

 Those hulking file cabinets are probably overkilled, but your remote office needs some storage solution for essential papers.
 For vital documents and crucial records, opt for a fire-safe sturdy enough to survive any disaster but small enough to be portable.